Centurix/VinylGoblin/README.md

 It states that it runs on Python 3.13, but there's nothing really stopping it running on earlier versions.

 # Running
-First, you will need to create an app in your discogs account.
-You can find that [here](https://www.discogs.com/settings/developers)

-The application name needs to be `VinylGoblin` for this to work.

-Then you need to generate a new access token.

 Rename or copy the `env.example` to `.env` and put the access token in the file.

 Then, to run the searching session: